Pat Comben

-Patrick "Pat" Comben AM (born 3 May 1950) is a former Australian politician.
+Patrick Comben AM (born 3 May 1950) is a former Australian politician and defrocked Anglican clergyman.

+Early life and education

-He was born in Weymouth in Dorset and was raised on the Isle of Portland, Dorset, attending the Portland Secondary Modern School.
-Leaving school at 16 he migrated by himself to Australia where worked initially as a farm hand, labourer and stockman.
+Comben was born in Weymouth in Dorset and was raised on the Isle of Portland, Dorset, attending the Portland Secondary Modern School.
+He later said his home life "wasn't good" and he had run away from home.
+Leaving school at 16, he migrated by himself to Australia where worked initially as a farm hand, labourer and stockman.
+He was involved in an industrial accident while working in mining, and used the compensation to study for his Higher School Certificate.
 Attending night school as a mature aged student, he matriculated and attended the University of Queensland studying law and government, eventually graduating with a Bachelor of Arts.
+While at university, he became involved in the Queensland Labor Party.

+Political career

 In 1983 Comben was elected to the Queensland Legislative Assembly as the Labor member for Windsor.
 In 1986 he was appointed Opposition Spokesperson on the Environment, Administrative Services and Corrective Services; in 1987 he was moved to Health and Environment, with Conservation added in 1988.
 When the Goss Labor government came to power in 1989 he was appointed Minister for Environment and Heritage, and in 1992 he was promoted to Minister for Education.

 The electorate of Windsor was abolished in the 1992 redistribution and Comben transferred to Kedron in 1992, retiring from parliament in 1995.

-On 26 January 2008 he was made a Member of the Order of Australia.
+In 2025, Comben published a book about Australian federal Opposition Leader Peter Dutton called Dutton Deconstructed.